Helping Older People Stay at Home

 - How will you communicate with family members?

 - What are your fees?
-(Be sure to get a written agreement before contracting
+(Be sure to get a written agreement before contracting for services.)

 - Can you provide me with references?